 Special Topic 1: Martin Luther King, Jr. Now

-With the resurgence of racism across the globe there is renewed interested in the political philosophy of Dr. Martin Luther King Jr. This course is an attempt to rediscover King’s ideas by shedding light on three of the most important and misunderstood elements of King’s mature thought: his analysis of racism and its causes; his political theory of direct action and civil disobedience; and his understanding of the place of ethical virtues in activism and social life.
+With the resurgence of racism across the globe there is renewed interested in the political philosophy of Dr. Martin Luther King Jr. This course is an attempt to rediscover King’s ideas by shedding light on three of the most important and misunderstood elements of King’s thought: his analysis of racism and its causes; his political theory of direct action and civil disobedience; and his understanding of the place of ethical virtues in activism and social life.
 In interpreting King’s political philosophy, we will consider the work of leading critics and interpreters.
-We will also consider the relevance of King’s philosophy for Canadians by considering it in relation to Canadian anti-racist struggles.
+We will also consider the relevance of King’s philosophy for Canadians anti-racist struggles.